andreasmhallberg/readingnotes/README.md

 Keywords are added by me and are not those of the original author.
 There are some inconsistencies in how they are applied.

 Keywords are used instead of sorting notes in directories for field/language/publication type/whatever.
-It makes it possible for a note to simultaneously belong to several categories. `grep -l @<keyword> *` and such is used to filter notes. `ack -l '@<key1>' | ack -xl '@<key2>'` to find files containing both keyewords.
+It makes it possible for a note to simultaneously belong to several categories. `grep -l @<keyword> *` and such is used to filter notes. `ack -l '@<key1>' | ack -xl '@<key2>'` to find files containing both keywords.